Why Your Toilet Has A Sewage Smell and How to Remove It

 3. Check and Unclog the Vent Stack

-The vent stack is vertical pipe that runs from the toilet drainpipe to the roof of your house to discharge sewer gases.
-If it is clogged up, the gases will have no way of going out and will be forced to escape through your toilet, bathtub drain or any other house drain leaving behind a sewer smell.
+The vent stack is a vertical pipe that runs from the toilet drainpipe to the roof of your house to discharge sewer gases.
+If it is clogged up, the gases will have no way of going out and will be forced to escape through your toilet, bathtub drain, or any other house drain leaving behind a sewer smell.

 Sometimes you will need to use a plumber’s snake to unclog a vent stack if the clog won’t just come out.